sleibrock/zigtoys/README.md

 // take an address from javascript
 // illegal/shouldn't work at all
 export fn countItems(items: *[]u32) u32 {
     // unknown array size to zig, not compile-time known
     // ...
 }
 ```

+For something to be pinned in memory in JavaScript, you have to use a structure that can hold the memory in place, like `TextEncoder` to freeze an array of `u8` bytes from JavaScript.
+Dynamic memory can be freed by the JavaScript garbage collector when it does it's GC sweeps (usually only when things leave lexical scope), but using something like `TextEncoder` allows you to pass a pointer of a buffer to Zig.

-Performance - WASM isn't always the solution
+### Performance - WASM isn't always the solution

 When I say WASM isn't always the solution, I mean it in a very nice way.
 WASM is an engine that lives inside a C/C++ codebase, and is interpreted in a very deterministic way.
 That being said, because it lives inside a C/C++ codebase, any WASM code is inherently never going to be as fast as the *actual* browser running it.
 You can get close, but you'll never reach the sun.